MADE-Apps/legerity/docs/WritingTests.md

 ### Example base test class

-In this example, using the Microsoft Testing Framework, each test that implements the `BaseTestClass` will launch the application on the start of each test, then close the application once the test has completed.
+In this example, using the Microsoft Testing Framework, each test that implements the `BaseTestClass` will launch the application at the start of each test, then close the application once the test has been completed.

 ```csharp
 namespace WindowsAlarmsAndClock